peter-zold/Data-Science-Projects/README.md

 # Brief descriptions of the projects
+I wrote some descriptions of my data analytics and science projects for easier navigation.

 ## HR Management Application
 HR Management Application is a softwere used for management and analysis for a fictitious company database.
 In addition to CRUD operations (Create, Read, Update, Delete), the application is capable of statistical evaluation of data and make predictions based on a machine learning model.